 3. Ease of splitting

-Splitting wood with an axe is a hell of a workout and it’s a great feeling once the job is done.
-Some wood like pecan is a breeze to process, but splitting elm is a whole new ballgame.
-It is notoriously hard work splitting a cord of this wood, requiring a well-maintained axe, technique, and power.
-There will be some pieces that are borderline impossible to split without a chainsaw.
+Splitting wood with an axe is a hell of a workout.
+Some wood, like pecan, is a breeze to process, but splitting elm is a whole new ballgame.

 If you’re like us and find splitting wood cathartic, you may not feel the same way after dealing with elm.
 Consider yourself pre-warned.